How can I help you?

 Binding remote data

-A foreign key column in the Syncfusion Grid allows binding of remote data for the foreign key column.
-You can assign the service data as an instance of DataManager to the dataSource property and provide the endpoint URL as the data source URL.
+Foreign key column supports binding remote data, enabling it to fetch related data from web services or APIs instead of local arrays.
+To achieve this, assign the service data as an instance of DataManager to the dataSource property, and provide the endpoint URL as the data source URL.

-The following example demonstrates how to use a foreign key column with remote data binding using the ODataV4Adaptor in the grid:
+The following example demonstrates foreign key column implementation with remote data binding using the ODataV4Adaptor:

 import { Component, OnInit } from '@angular/core';